KetchPartners/kmsprint2/docs/index.md

 11. Please reach out if you have any questions by putting in the comments on each web page, your question and name.
 In slack enter /help-me.

 12. Next steps - we will be getting into the process flow details and reqired detailed decisions.
+You can find details of the process flow and prototype work in progress, at this [link]({{ '/sprint2.html' | relative_url }}).